wakkihaya/neurotechjp/src/md/en/blog/ria-rustagi-neuphony.md

 &nbsp;

-She also said that currently, Neuphony is developing a developer SDK to create that community.
+She also said that currently, Neuphony is developing a developer SDK to enable easier access to that community.

 &nbsp;

-As for the future shape of Neuphony's device, Ria told me that **they want to add more sensors** for such as the occipital lobe, which is associated with visual information, to **provide users with another type of information.**
+As for the future shape of Neuphony's device, Ria told me that **they want to add more sensors** for such as the occipital lobe, which is associated with visual information, to **provide users with other types of information.**

-Ria explained they have teamed up with a team of neuroscientists who have been studying brain mechanisms for over 60 years to target the right sensor location.
+Ria explained they have teamed up with a team of neuroscientists whom have been studying brain mechanisms for over 60 years to target the precise sensor location.

 &nbsp;

 ### Conclusion

-In this article, I interviewed Ria from Neuphony, a company that provides a variety of applications using neurofeedback.
+In this article, I interviewed Ria from Neuphony, a company that provides a variety of applications through neurofeedback.

 Neurofeedback, with its ease of use and functionality, will soon be available to many people and may make Neurotech more popular.